ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 ### Organisation of Terraform Code

-The Terraform code for the Sample Application is organised into three main directories: `create-backend`, `create-ecr` and `main-infrastructure`.
+The Terraform code for the Sample Application is organised into 2 main directories: `dev` and `prod`.

+The `dev` directory contains the Terraform code that is used to provision the development environment of the Sample Application, while the `prod` directory contains the Terraform code that is used to provision the production environment of the Sample Application.

+Within both directories, the Terraform code is further organised into subdirectories that represent the different components of the Sample Application: `create-backend`, `create-ecr`, and `main-infrastructure`.

-The `create-backend` directory contains the Terraform code that is used to provision the S3 bucket and DynamoDB table that is used to store the Terraform state and lock the state respectively.
+The `create-backend` subdirectory contains the Terraform code that is used to provision the S3 bucket and DynamoDB table that is used to store the Terraform state and lock the state respectively.

-The `create-ecr` directory contains the Terraform code that is used to provision the Elastic Container Registry repository that is used to store the images used for Elastic Container Service.
+The `create-ecr` subdirectory contains the Terraform code that is used to provision the Elastic Container Registry repository that is used to store the images used for Elastic Container Service.

-The `main-infrastructure` directory contains the Terraform code that is used to provision the main infrastructure of the Sample Application, such as the VPC, subnets, security groups, and other resources that are required to host the application.
+The `main-infrastructure` subdirectory contains the Terraform code that is used to provision the main infrastructure of the
+Sample Application, such as the VPC, subnets, security groups, and other resources that are required to host the application.

+#### `dev`

+The Terraform code used to provision the development environment of the Sample Application can be found in the `dev` directory.

+Within this directory, the Terraform code is organised into 3 main directories: `create-backend`, `create-ecr`, and `main-infrastructure`.

+The environment provisioned by the Terraform code in the `dev` directory is used for testing and development purposes.

+Developers must test their code changes on the `dev` environment before deploying them to the `prod` environment.

+#### `prod`

+The Terraform code used to provision the production environment of the Sample Application can be found in the `prod` directory.

+Within this directory, the Terraform code is organised into 3 main directories: `create-backend`, `create-ecr`, and `main-infrastructure`.

+The environment provisioned by the Terraform code in the `prod` directory is used for production purposes only.

+Changes to the production environment should be tested on the `dev` environment before being deployed to the `prod` environment.

 #### `create-backend`